 - Doesn’t significantly change the shade or color of concrete

-Rocklinite Lacs Tuff Duck is a film-forming concrete sealer that reduces the porous nature of the concrete.
+Rocklinite Labs Tuff Duck is a film-forming concrete sealer that reduces the porous nature of the concrete.
 It is also food safe and does not produce a great deal of odor.
 It is quick-drying and can be ready for the next coat in as quickly as one hour.
 It is mainly used for countertops.
 About 45-60 square ft coverage for every 750 ml bottle.
-It can be purchased for about 30 dollars a bottle.

 - Penetrates deep into the concrete, but also creates a top film